Change Your Mind | 20 Years Programme

 Intoart was founded 20 years ago when co-founders Ella Ritchie and Sam Jones left art college and started the first ever Intoart project in Peckham, South London.

 Our ambition then was to build a studio where people with learning disabilities have equality of opportunity to practise as artists.
-In 2020, based at our fully resourced art and design studio at Peckham Levels, we look forward to sharing work by artists who have built extraordinary bodies of work over many years and have led the way in driving the ambition of the organisation.
+20 years later, based at our fully resourced art and design studio at Peckham Levels, we look forward to sharing work by artists who have built extraordinary bodies of work over many years and have led the way in driving the ambition of the organisation.

 ‘Change Your Mind’ is developed by Intoart as part of our ‘Artists Direct Change’ programme, working with people with learning disabilities practising as artists, curators, writers, museum and gallery directors and commissioners to achieve meaningful change through exhibitions and public discourse.